pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!-- _header: "**1: What even is a PR?** _Code review._ | 2 | 3 | 4 | 5 | 6 "  -->

-todo: image of suggesting changes
+todo: image of suggesting changes (me suggesting a11y changes to amara's pr)

 <!-- and a reviewer can suggest changes -->